-UV coating is a compound applied to the paper surface and cured using ultraviolet radiation.
-Compounds commonly used for coating include calcium carbonate, kaolinite and polyethylene.
-They are added to viscosifiers to enable strong bonding with paper.
+UV coating is a compound applied offline using silkscreen or a roller on a paper’s surface and cured with ultraviolet radiation.
+Compounds commonly used in the coat include calcium carbonate, kaolinite, and polyethylene.
+They are added to viscosifiers to create a strong bond with the paper.

-UV coating is applied offline using silkscreen.
-UV varnish is a liquid applied inline to the product on press, and usually used to highlight specific areas of a page, such as the images, logo or slogan.
+UV varnish is a liquid applied inline to the product on the printing press and usually used to highlight specific areas of a page such as the images, logos, or slogans.

-UV coating is a versatile technique that can be utilized for all types of paper products.
-That being said, it works best for thicker and heavier weights of paper.
-You can also choose the extent of reflectivity you desire from your packaging, business card or brochure surface.
+It is a versatile technique utilized for all types of paper products.
+However, it works best for thicker and heavier weights of paper.
+You can also choose the extent of reflectivity you desire from your packaging, business card, or brochure surface.

 Depending on the appearance and feel you wish to produce with your UV coated printed pieces, you can consider the following solutions:

-UV coating produces the glossiest of all coatings.
-If you’re looking for brilliant gloss and a striking patina, gloss UV is a good option.
-To avoid creating a highly reflective (and therefore less easily readable) surface and an over-the-top shine, see if you want reserve UV coating for specific areas (spot UV).
+Gloss UV, as the name suggests, provides the glossiest of all coatings.
+If you’re looking for brilliant gloss and a beautiful patina, gloss UV is a good option.
+To avoid creating a highly reflective (and therefore less legible) surface and an over-the-top shine, you may want to reserve UV coating for specific areas, otherwise known as spot UV.

-Matte stands for elegance and luxury.
-Matte spot UV can be applied to certain areas that you wish to highlight.
+Matte finishing gives off a feeling of elegance and luxury.
+Matte spot UV can be applied to specific areas that you wish to highlight.
 Alternatively, you can opt for flood protective UV, which covers the entire sheet and imparts a rich, vivid effect.
-However, as matte UV is prone to fingerprinting, you may want to decide the direction you want to go in, based on the product in question.
+However, as matte UV is prone to fingerprints, it may not be the right choice for all products.

-Feel your product catalog will look more dramatic with a lustrous, pearlescent glow?
-Gloss UV coatings with metal flecks in different colors can help achieve this effect.
+This type of coating provides a lustrous pearlescent glow.
+It combines Gloss UV coatings with metal flecks in different colors to achieve this effect.

 Orange Peel UV